inezpereira/spmStructsAndObjects/NMM_CMC_NMDA/spectral_response.md

 M.x contains the hidden states!
 In our case, the membrane voltage and the conductances for all three receptors AMPA, NMDA and GABA.

+### General observations
+In our model, we have two terms for pink noise and no term for white noise.
+Different from what is Eq.
+7 in paper "DCM for complex-valued data: Cross-spectra, coherence and phase-delays"

 ### Function outline:
 - Check for experimental inputs (none in our model);
 - Define frequencies of interest;